lblick/modernizing-ent-apps-with-dotnet-workshop/Module 2 - Required Tooling/RequiredTooling.md

 - [Visual Studio Code 1.90 (or above)](https://code.visualstudio.com/)

 ## Setup the Git repo
+We will each need a copy of the Git repo.
+This repo will have the instructions for completing each module and well as the source code for each of your .NET projects.

 ### Create a GitHub account
 If necessary, create a GitHub account using your workshop credentials.